cca/libraries_branding/readme.md

 > npm install
 ```

 Some of the shell scripts require basic UNIX tools like `rsync` and `ssh`.
-One of the Summon scripts uses [Fish shell](https://github.com/fish-shell/fish-shell).

 # LICENSE